bargees/barge-packer/README.md

-# DockerRoot Packer for VirtualBox and QEMU
+# Barge Packer for VirtualBox and QEMU

-This builds the following images with [DockerRoot](https://github.com/ailispaw/docker-root)
+This builds the following images with [Barge](https://github.com/bargees/barge)

-- docker-root.iso (14MB) : LiveCD image with VirtualBox Guest Addtions
+- barge.iso (14MB) : LiveCD image with VirtualBox Guest Addtions
-- docker-root.box (13MB) : Vagrant box with docker-root.iso and 40GB HDD
+- barge.box (13MB) : Vagrant box with barge.iso and 40GB HDD
-- docker-root.qcow2 (15MB) : qcow2 image with docker-root.img and 40GB HDD
+- barge.qcow2 (15MB) : qcow2 image with barge.img and 40GB HDD

-The raw docker-root images are at https://github.com/ailispaw/docker-root.
+The raw Barge images are at https://github.com/bargees/barge.

 ## Features